GTC

 4. Digital information exchange

-The Trustee may provide third-party software to the Client.
-The conditions for this service shall be based exclusively on the information provided by the software provider.
-However, the Trustee shall ensure that the software is maintained and updated according to the provider's specifications.
-The Client acknowledges that the third-party provider may gain access to the Client’s data within the framework of maintenance, this in compliance with the duty of confidentiality pursuant to section 6.
-For such services, the Trustee may charge a usage fee for its IT services or pass on third-party fees.
+The trustee may provide the client with third-party software.
+The conditions are based exclusively on the information provided by the software provider.
+However, the trustee shall ensure that the software is maintained and updated in accordance with the provider's specifications.
+The customer acknowledges that the third-party provider may gain access to his data as part of the maintenance.

 5. Property rights and rights of use